 - Briggs, F. B., Justin, C. Y., Davis, M. F., Jiangyang, J., Fu, S., Parrotta, E., Ontaneda, D. (2019).
 Multiple sclerosis risk factors contribute to onset heterogeneity.
 Multiple Sclerosis and Related Disorders, 28, 11-16.

-- Brissart, H., Morele, E., Baumann, C., y Debouverie, M. (2012).
+- Brissart, H., Morele, E., Baumann, C., and Debouverie, M. (2012).
 Verbal episodic memory in 426 multiple sclerosis patients: impairment in encoding, retrieval or both?
 Neurological sciences, 33(5), 1117-1123.

-- Bruce, J.M., Hancock, L.,M., Arnett, P., y Lynch, S. (2010).
+- Bruce, J.M., Hancock, L.,M., Arnett, P., and Lynch, S. (2010).
 Treatment adherence in multiple sclerosis: association with emotional status, personality, and cognition.
 Journal of behavioral medicine, 33(3), 219-227

-- Butler, E., Matcham, F. y Chalder, T. (2016).
+- Butler, E., Matcham, F. and Chalder, T. (2016).
 A systematic review of anxiety amongst people with multiple sclerosis.
 Multiple Sclerosis and Related Disorders, 10, 145-168.

-- Cerezo, M., Martín, P., y Aladro, Y. (2015).
+- Cerezo, M., Martín, P., and Aladro, Y. (2015).
 Alteration profile of executive functions in multiple sclerosis.
 Acta Neurologica Scandinavica, 131(5), 313-320.

-- Chiaravalloti, N.D. y DeLuca, J. (2008).
+- Chiaravalloti, N.D. and DeLuca, J. (2008).
 Cognitive impairment in multiple sclerosis.
 The Lancet Neurology, 7(12), 1139-51. doi: 10.1016/S1474-4422(08)70259-X.

-- Cores, E.V., Vanotti, S., Garcea, O., Osorio, M., y Politis, D.G.
+- Cores, E.V., Vanotti, S., Garcea, O., Osorio, M., and Politis, D.G.
 (2017).
 Prospective memory in patients with relapsing remitting multiple sclerosis.
 Interdisciplinaria 34(2), 295-306

-- De Giglio, L., Silvia, T., Nikolaos, P. y Patrizia, P. (2018).
+- De Giglio, L., Silvia, T., Nikolaos, P. and Patrizia, P. (2018).
 The role of fMRI in the Assessment of Neuroplasticity in MS: a systematic review.
 Neural Plasticity. doi: 10.1155/2018/3419871.

-- De Sonneville, L. M. J., Boringa, J. B., Reuling, I. E. W., Lazeron, R. H. C., Ader, H. J., y Polman, C. H. (2002).
+- De Sonneville, L. M. J., Boringa, J. B., Reuling, I. E. W., Lazeron, R. H. C., Ader, H. J., and Polman, C. H. (2002).
 Information processing characteristics in subtypes of multiple sclerosis.
 Neuropsychologia, 40(11), 1751-1765.

-- Kingwell, E., Marriott, J.J., Jetté, N., Pringsheim, T., Makhani, N., Morrow, S.A., Fisk, J.D., Evans, C., Béland, S.G., Kulaga, S., Dykeman, J., Wolfson, C., Koch, M.W. y Marrie, R.A.
+- Kingwell, E., Marriott, J.J., Jetté, N., Pringsheim, T., Makhani, N., Morrow, S.A., Fisk, J.D., Evans, C., Béland, S.G., Kulaga, S., Dykeman, J., Wolfson, C., Koch, M.W. and Marrie, R.A.
 (2013).
 Incidence and prevalence of multiple sclerosis In europe: a systematic review.
 BMC Neurology, 13, 128

-- Kouvatsou, Z., Masoura, E., Kiosseoglou, G., y Kimiskidis, V.K.
+- Kouvatsou, Z., Masoura, E., Kiosseoglou, G., and Kimiskidis, V.K.
 (2019).
 Working memory profiles of patients with multiple sclerosis: Where does the impairment lie?
 Journal of clinical and experimental neuropsychology, 41(8), 832-844

-- Labbe, T., Ciampi, E., Cruz, J.P., Zurita, M., Uribe, S. y Carcamo, C. (2018).
+- Labbe, T., Ciampi, E., Cruz, J.P., Zurita, M., Uribe, S. and Carcamo, C. (2018).
 Functional magnetic resonance imaging in the study of multiple sclerosis.
 Revista de Neurología, 67(3), 91-98.

-- Lafosse, J.M., Mitchell, S.M., Corboy, J.R., y Filley, C.M.
+- Lafosse, J.M., Mitchell, S.M., Corboy, J.R., and Filley, C.M.
 (2013).
 La naturaleza del deterioro de la memoria verbal en la esclerosis múltiple: un estudio metaanalítico y de aprendizaje de listas.
 Revista de la Sociedad Internacional de Neuropsicología, 19 (9), 995-1008.

-- Mahad, D.H., Trapp, B.D. y Lassmann, H. (2015).
+- Mahad, D.H., Trapp, B.D. and Lassmann, H. (2015).
 Pathological mechanisms in progressive multiple sclerosis.
 The Lancet Neurology, 14(2), 183-93. doi:10.1016/S1474- 4422(14)70256-X.

-- Marasescu, R., García, M. C., y Benito, Y. A. (2016).
+- Marasescu, R., García, M. C., and Benito, Y. A. (2016).
 Impairment of visuospatial/visuoconstructional skills in multiple sclerosis patients: the correlation with regional lesion load and subcortical atrophy.
 Neurología (English Edition), 31(3), 169- 175.

-- Matias-Guiu, J. A., Cortés-Martínez, A., Valles-Salgado, M., Oreja-Guevara, C., Pytel, V., Montero, P., Moreno-Ramos, T., y Matias-Guiu, J. (2017).
+- Matias-Guiu, J. A., Cortés-Martínez, A., Valles-Salgado, M., Oreja-Guevara, C., Pytel, V., Montero, P., Moreno-Ramos, T., and Matias-Guiu, J. (2017).
 Functional components of cognitive impairment in multiple sclerosis: a cross-sectional investigation.
 Frontiers in neurology, 8, 643.

 - Mcalpine, D. (1973).
 Occasional survey multiple sclerosis.
 British Medical Journal, 2, 292- 295

-- Papathanasiou, A., Messinis, L., Georgiou, V.L. y Papathanasopoulos, P. (2014).
+- Papathanasiou, A., Messinis, L., Georgiou, V.L. and Papathanasopoulos, P. (2014).
 Cognitive impairment in relapsin remitting and secondary progressive multiple sclerosis patients: efficacy of a computerized cognitive screening battery.
 ISRN Neurology, 2014. doi: 10.1155/2014/151379

-- Peyser, J.M., Rao, S.M., La Rocca, N.G. y Kaplan, E. (1990).
+- Peyser, J.M., Rao, S.M., La Rocca, N.G. and Kaplan, E. (1990).
 Guidelines for neuropsychological research in multiple sclerosis.
 Neurology, 47(1), 94-7.

-- Rao, S.M., Leo, G.J., y Aubin-Faubert-P.S.
+- Rao, S.M., Leo, G.J., and Aubin-Faubert-P.S.
 (1989).
 On the nature of memory disturbance in multiple sclerosis.
 Journal of clinical and experimental neuropsychology, 11(5), 699- 712

-- Roman, C.A. y Arnett, P.A.
+- Roman, C.A. and Arnett, P.A.
 (2016).
 Structural brain índices and executive functioning in multiple sclerosis: a review.
 Journal of Clinical and Experimental Neuropsychology, 38(3), 261-74. doi: 10.1080/13803395.2015.1105199

-- Wallis, O., Bol, Y., Köhler, S., y van Heugten, C. (2020).
+- Wallis, O., Bol, Y., Köhler, S., and van Heugten, C. (2020).
 Anxiety in multiple sclerosis is related to depressive symptoms and cognitive complaints.
 Acta Neurologica Scandinavica, 141(3), 212-218.

-- Zhang, X., Zhang, F., Huang, D., Wu, L., Ma, L., Liu, H., Zhao, Y., Yu, S. y Shi, J. (2016).
+- Zhang, X., Zhang, F., Huang, D., Wu, L., Ma, L., Liu, H., Zhao, Y., Yu, S. and Shi, J. (2016).
 Contribution of Gray and White Matter Abnormalities to Cognitive Impairment in Multiple Sclerosis.
 International Journal of Molecular Sciences, 18(1). doi: 10.3390/ijms18010046.

 Leave a Reply